-Title Ratio Pupils to Academic Counselor 541
+Title Ratio Pupils to Academic Counselor 537

-2022-23 Student Support Services Staff
+2023-24 Student Support Services Staff

 This table displays the number of FTE support staff assigned to this school.
 One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+The "Other" category is for all other student support services staff positions not listed.

 Title Number of FTE Assigned to School

 Counselor (Academic, Social/Behavioral or Career Development) 1

 Library Media Teacher (Librarian) 1

 Library Media Services Staff (Paraprofessional)

 Psychologist 0.8

 Social Worker

-Nurse 0.5
+Nurse 0.4

-Speech/Language/Hearing Specialist 1
+Speech/Language/Hearing Specialist .5

 Resource Specialist (non-teaching)

-Other 0.8
+Other 1.4

-Fiscal Year 2021-22 Expenditures Per Pupil and School Site Teacher Salaries
+Fiscal Year 2022-23 Expenditures Per Pupil and School Site Teacher Salaries

-This table displays the 2021-22 expenditures per pupil and average teacher salary for this school.
+This table displays the 2022-23 expenditures per pupil and average teacher salary for this school.
 Cells with N/A values do not require data.

-Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$15,485 \$2,047 \$13,438 \$89,401 District N/A N/A \$14,983 \$96,503 Percent Difference - School Site and District N/A N/A -10.9 -7.6 State N/A N/A \$7,607 \$75,753 Percent Difference - School Site and State N/A N/A 55.4 16.5
+Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$15,485 \$2,047 \$13,438 \$89,401 District N/A N/A \$14,983 \$98,643 Percent Difference - School Site and District N/A N/A -10.9 -9.8 State N/A N/A \$10,771 \$79,413 Percent Difference - School Site and State N/A N/A 22.0 11.8

-Fiscal Year 2022-23 Types of Services Funded
+Fiscal Year 2023-24 Types of Services Funded